Horrible Bosses 2: Future

 In a 2014 interview when asked about the possibility about a third one, Jason Bateman said that they had to see how the reception to the second one would go.
 Jennifer Aniston as well expressed interest about getting Benedict Cumberbatch to star in a third one.

 In 2015, Jason Bateman discussed what "went wrong with the film" on the WTF with Marc Maron podcast, noting that the film's release over Thanksgiving weekend likely played a part.
-He called the film “garbage, as far as box office goes,” and he suggested that a sequel might not have been necessary.
+He called the film "garbage, as far as box office goes," and he suggested that a sequel might not have been necessary.

 In a 2022 interview with Charlie Day, when asked if a third Horrible Bosses film would happen he answered: "I'd love to do it, yeah you know, it's not up to me, but if it were up to me we would be filming soon".

 In July 2025, Jennifer Aniston said that she had talked to Jason Bateman and Charlie Day about doing a third film, and that they were all interested in going back to the franchise.
 She said that she hoped a third one would "bring back the comedy genre".
 In August 2025, Charlie Day said that he had some conversations about doing a third film and would be up for it.
+In December 2025, Jason Bateman expressed an interest in doing a third film as well saying he'll "answer the phone if it rings".